 Doctor’s Cove

 This stunning beach’s supposedly healing waters have attracted visitors since its opening in 1906.
 Today, it’s Mobay’s most famous beach offering visitors all kinds of amenities.
-You’ll find the entrance next to Starbucks (which already says a lot).
-The Entrance fee is $6.
-While the beach feels almost like you have entered a hotel complex, the color of the water and the views of incoming and departing flights are unique.

-One Man Beach
+One Man Beach/ St James Hospital Beach

-Dead End Beach
+Dead End Beach/ Buccaneer beach

 Montego's Gloucester ave, aka.
 "Hip Strip"

 Mobay’s Hips Strip is the main party street in Montego Bay, with many bars, nightclubs, and restaurants.
+It is the center of tourism.
 It’s also where you’ll find Jamaica’s largest duty-free shopping area.
-In addition, it is the center of tourism.
-It’s not my favorite spot as food and vibes are much better downtown, but you’ll find Island Strains Herb House there – my favorite place to spend sunsets in MoBay!

 Downtown Montego Bay